eugen-bondarev/tddt/README.md

 - [ ] Better logging
 - [ ] More flexibility through env variables
 - [ ] Add tests
-- [ ] Many Docker images, only with required stuff (e.g. no mysql if you only need postgres)
+- [ ] Many Docker images, only with required stuff (e.g. no mysql if you only need postgres, etc.)

 > [!NOTE]
 > It's only v1, the API might change in the future